What Do Carpenter Ants Eat?

 - Repair any areas around your home that water leaks may damage.
 And seal up any gaps, cracks, or holes you find in your foundation or outer walls.

 - Make sure all garbage is in tightly sealed containers.
-Not only are ants attracted to garbage, many other household pests as well.
+Not only are ants attracted to garbage, many other household pests are as well.